15 Tips For Keeping Cool In Bed

 It’s a feeling I know only too well, as I’m a hot sleeper myself and often struggle to drift off if my bedroom, bed, or body are too warm.

-In this article, I’ll be sharing my top tips to help make your bedroom feel more like a cool cave than a sweaty sauna.
-You’ll find plenty of easy and low-cost ideas that you can implement immediately, as well as my suggestions for bedroom products to consider in the long run.
+In this article, I’ll be sharing my tips to help make your bedroom feel more like a cool cave than a sweaty sauna.
+You’ll find some relatively simple and low-cost ideas that you can implement immediately, and some that require more planning or expense.

 infographic with a selection of tips to keep cool in bed